MuzammilMulla04/DSA/README.md

 - **Programs/**: Contains all DSA programs, each in a dedicated subfolder.
 Each program focuses on a specific DSA concept or problem, complete with explanations and optimized solutions.
     - Example: `1-Reverse The Array/` for reversing an array.

-- **Resources/**: Helpful study resources, guides, and links to enhance your understanding of DSA concepts.
-There's an index.xlsx file for quick reference & navigation through the clutter of programs.
+- **Resources/**: There's an index.xlsx file for quick reference & navigation through the clutter of programs.

 ---